-- apply the techniques, tools and skills of engineering systems management to address real-world problems - conduct economic and financial analysis of projects and engineering operations - function as effective members of multidisciplinary teams and communicate effectively in both written and verbal forms

-- recognize professional and ethical responsibilities and act accordingly within a global and social context - engage in theoretical and applied research projects
+- apply the techniques, tools and skills of engineering systems management to address real-world problems - conduct economic and financial analysis of projects and engineering operations - function as effective members of multidisciplinary teams and communicate effectively in both written and verbal forms - recognize professional and ethical responsibilities and act accordingly within a global and social context - engage in theoretical and applied research projects

 In addition to meeting the university's general graduate admission requirements, applicants must meet specific requirements of the MSESM program.

 Applicants must have a Bachelor of Science degree in engineering from an independently accredited university recognized by AUS.
 Degreed individuals in a quantitative science field that is closely related to engineering may be considered on a case-by-case basis.
 Degreed individuals in computer science or information technology may be considered only for the information technology theme.
-An applicant with a bachelor's degree in technology (or less than four years of university-level work) will not normally be admitted to the program.
 Preference will be given to applicants with relevant work experience.